 As a former foreign language teacher, I have likewise found auto-translators, computerized dictionaries, spelling-checkers and grammar checkers to be double-edged swords.
 A fun exercise: Take your favorite short story, essay or article.
-Copy the fist 2-3 paragraphs into Google Translate or Alta Vista’s Babel Fish.
+Copy the fist 2-3 paragraphs into Google Translate.
 Translate to any common high school second language (Spanish, French, whatever…).
 Then cut the foreign-language translation and paste in back into the translation engine, and re-translate it back to English.
 Behold the mutated crap that the process yields.
 This is what it looks like to a Spanish teacher when a kid turns in something in Spanish that has been auto-translated instead of organically written.

 As an English teacher, I have found the Internet to be an incredible source of content, but also a tempting opportunity for plagiarism in what seems to be an increasing tendency towards immediate gratification and lazy shortcut-taking.
-Just this year alone, I have logged six egregious incidents, one of which resulted in an expulsion (the student was apparently a multiple offender).
+Just this semester [Spring 2013], I have logged six egregious incidents, one of which resulted in an expulsion (the student was apparently a multiple offender).
 I explored the dark side of human nature with regards to plagiarism in an earlier post.

 To successfully incorporate technology, a teacher must therefore know what to incorporate, when to incorporate it, how to incorporate it, and most importantly, must know what technology can and cannot do.
 Teachers need to know their students’ needs, and be able to merge the technology seamlessly into a carefully wrought educational plan; computers are not like sprinkles on a cupcake – just putting them there does not make things sweeter.
 (Or maybe it’s better to say that it is like sprinkles on a cupcake; they make things look better and fancier, but actually do nothing to improve the quality of the cake itself.)
 Lastly, it is crucial for teachers to know how to educate themselves about technology – where to go for resources, questions, information, and help.